-Mental Health (e.g., anxiety, depression or other issues) This is the main web address for counselling services: uOttawa.ca/campus-life/health-wellness/counselling-therapy Counselling services can also be contacted at couns@uOttawa.ca (not for emergencies) The University has been working hard to make counselling services available more quickly, both in-person and virtually, to respond to the needs that students and other members of the university community have identified.
+Mental Health (e.g., anxiety, depression or other issues)

+This is the main web address for counselling services:

+Counselling services can also be contacted at couns@uOttawa.ca (not for emergencies)

+The University has been working hard to make counselling services available more quickly, both in-person and virtually, to respond to the needs that students and other members of the university community have identified.
 While there is always room for improvement, there are misconceptions about waitlists and wait times for counselling that may persist.
 The counselling team is committed to responding to all students in a timely fashion.
 Please encourage students to reach out for counselling support when they need it.

 The University also has a Student Support team that can assist in complex cases by providing case management services.
 You can refer a student (preferably with their knowledge), or the student can self-refer.
-Here is the link to information about the team, and a direct link to the referral form: uOttawa.ca/campus-life/health-wellness/helping-someone dnn.uOttawa.ca/en/Utilities/Multiform/EM/Student-Support-Referral If you refer a student to the Student Support team, you will be contacted by a coordinator, who may ask some clarifying questions to better understand the situation and will be available to answer questions about the service as well.
-The student support team can also be reached at studentsupport@uOttawa.ca The Counselling team has created a YouTube channel to offer support to students on a variety of topics. youtube.com/playlist?list=PLvEaDIZAjaKd_4Yv74_ueL6XCreOP-X2v Sometimes students may want more informal assistance that does not include counselling.
-Here are a few options: Peer support uOttawa.ca/campus-life/health-wellness/peer-support On-line support (work through online materials) uOttawa.ca/campus-life/health-wellness/mental-health-counselling/online-support Well-being seminars led by a University of Ottawa clinical psychologist uOttawa.ca/campus-life/health-wellness/wellness-skill-seminars There are many more on-campus or online resources that can assist students.
+Here is the link to information about the team, and a direct link to the referral form.

+If you refer a student to the Student Support team, you will be contacted by a coordinator, who may ask some clarifying questions to better understand the situation and will be available to answer questions about the service as well.
+The student support team can also be reached at studentsupport@uOttawa.ca

+The Counselling team has created a YouTube channel to offer support to students on a variety of topics.

+Sometimes students may want more informal assistance that does not include counselling.
+Here are a few options:

+Peer support

+On-line support (work through online materials)

+Well-being seminars led by a University of Ottawa clinical psychologist

+There are many more on-campus or online resources that can assist students.
 These range from mindfulness sessions to pet therapy.
-More information is available at the Health and Wellness web site. uOttawa.ca/campus-life/health-wellness
+More information is available at the Health and Wellness web site.

+Resources

+Students

+During Business Hours:

+- For mental and physical health consultations, contact the Student Health and Wellness Centre - For health and wellness inquiries, email healthpromo@uottawa.ca or visit the Wellness Lounge (UCU203) - For more complex cases, refer to Student Support Team (studentsupport@uottawa.ca)

-24/7 Resources Students Allô J'écoute/Good2Talk (for students) 1-866-925-5454 good2talk.ca Empower Me - Mental Health resources available 24/7: 1-833-628-5589 studentcare.ca/rte/en/IHaveAPlan_Ottawa_EmpowerMe_EmpowerMe Available for undergraduate students covered by the University of Ottawa Students' Union (UOSU) health plan.
+- Allô J'écoute/Good2Talk (for students) 1-866-925-5454 - Empower Me Mental Health resources available 24/7: 1-833-628-5589

+Available for undergraduate students covered by the University of Ottawa Students' Union (UOSU) health plan.
 In addition, available to international students when abroad in 22 countries (see FAQ on the web site for details).

+Graduate students

-Graduate students Through the Graduate Student's Association des étudiant.es diplômé.es (GSAÉD), graduate students have free access to the Student Support Program (SSP) to speak to a counsellor immediately at 1-855-649-8641 (from Canada or the United States).
-Students from other countries, please visit the SSP web site at: workhealthlife.com and type in University of Ottawa.
+Through the Graduate Student's Association des étudiant.es diplômé.es (GSAÉD), graduate students have free access to the Student Support Program (SSP) to speak to a counsellor immediately at 1-855-649-8641 (from Canada or the United States).
+Students from other countries, please visit the SSP web site and type in University of Ottawa.
 Select the GSAÉD - Graduate Students' Association des étudiant e.s diplomé e.s. option from the drop-down menu.
 If you click on Worldwide Access Numbers, it will open a list of numbers by country.
-Employees Employee and Family Assistance Program 1-844-880-9142